 Our goal is to connect with you, so you can succeed!

 Librarians at Honolulu Community College provide reference and research assistance.
-In addition to their professionalism and knowledge, they help students and faculty explore and understand the library’s collections and services in person, over the phone, and by email.
+In addition to their professionalism and knowledge, they help students and faculty explore and understand the library’s collections and services in person, by phone, and online.

 Scheduling Information Literacy Instruction [Faculty]

 Reserve materials are short term loans of course textbooks, handouts, DVDs, and study guides that instructors have placed "on reserve" in the library.